Endgame (Person of Interest): Present day

 Carter then tells Fusco of a safe deposit box that will contain all her evidence against HR and leaves.
 HR members prepare to execute the Russians when more police officers arrive and discover the cocaine in one of the cars, arresting both the HR members and the Russians.
 Carter then calls a judge to ask for an arrest warrant against Quinn.
 Unknown to her, the judge is on Quinn's payroll and notifies him of this immediately.

 Before meeting the judge, Carter calls Paul, who has had Taylor with him during these events.
 She thanks him for everything and then talks briefly with Taylor.
 She arrives at the judge's home, only to find Quinn and HR members awaiting for her.
-She prepares to be executed but mentions that their conversation where Quinn confessed to Beecher's murdered was recorded.
+She prepares to be executed but mentions that their conversation where Quinn confessed to Beecher's murder was recorded.
 Reese enters and shoots at many of HR's men with Quinn getting shot in the shoulder.
 Reese, Carter and Quinn exit the house where Reese has a shootout with one of the HR members before they flee the area.
 Simmons then uses the cruiser's Dashcam to get a photo of the three and tells the officer to spread it to other officers.